Digital Marketing

 What's included

-Draft or review an influencer campaign agreement for UK collaborations, covering deliverables, approvals, payment, usage rights and ad wording.
+An influencer campaign agreement covering deliverables, approvals, payment, usage rights and ad wording.

 FAQs